Goagekido/480/final/readme.md

 <h3>Model Used and Justification:</h3>
 <p>We used a Random Forest model to predict whether China, Iran, or Russia would initiate future interstate conflict.
 Initially we thought a Neural Network (NN) model or Decision-Tree model would work best for this data because of the large number of features that would enter the model.
 After an initial performance test, the Decision-tree model performed better than the NN.</p>

+<h5 align="center">The Decision Tree Model</h5>
 <img src="Decision_Tree2.PNG" style="width:128px;height:128px;">

 <p>However, the Decision-tree model greatly overfit the data even after pruning and pre-pruning attempts.
-Because of this, we decided to shift to a Random Forest model because the random forest model combines calculations from several different Decision Trees.
+Because of this, we decided to shift to a Random Forest model because the random forest model combines calculations from several different Decision Trees (In the case of our model, 50 unique Decision Trees).
 Ultimately, we were able to significantly decrease the effects of overfitting on our model.</p>

 <img src="P_training.PNG" style="width:128px;height:128px;">
 <img src="K_training.PNG" style="width:128px;height:128px;">